nod/tornroutes/README.md

 ### Simple `generic_route` example

-carried over from above, if you have a template at `generic.html` and you want it to get rendered at a certain uri, do the following:
+Example carried over from above, if you have a template at `generic.html` and you want it to get rendered at a certain uri, do the following:

 ```python
 generic_route('/generic/?', 'generic.html')